-- 6. The funded ratio (the ratio of the actuarial value of assets to actuarial accrued liability) is 38.65%, compared to the prior year funded ratio of 45.66%.
-These measurements are not necessarily appropriate for assessing the sufficiency of the plan assets to cover the estimated cost of settling the Plan's benefit obligation or the need for or the amount of future contributions. - 7.
-The City's ADC for the upcoming year is \$3,655,783, an increase of \$858,920 from last year.
-The contribution is equal to the sum of the normal cost, administrative expenses, and amortization payments of the UAL.
-The primary reason increase for the increase in the ADC is due to the investment loss.
+- The funded ratio (the ratio of the actuarial value of assets to actuarial accrued liability) is 40.81%, compared to the prior year funded ratio of 38.65%.
+These measurements are not necessarily appropriate for assessing the sufficiency of the plan assets to cover the estimated cost of settling the Plan's benefit obligation or the need for or the amount of future contributions. - The City's ADC for the upcoming year is \$4,256,587, an increase of \$590,804 from last year.
+The contribution is equal to the sum of the normal cost, administrative expenses, and amortization payments of the UAL. - The unfunded actuarial accrued liability is \$28,734,105, which is an increase of \$2,324,817 from the prior valuation.
+The increase is mainly attributable to the plan change.